appseconnect/docs/_posts/2018-09-17-getting-started.md

   * In case of  Upload Adapter, you must give File Name, File Title, Assembly Version and upload Adapter.

 **Protip**  App Name will take up to 30 characters and will not allow special character except underscore(_)and dot(.)
-{: .notice--info}

-**ProTip:** The Adapter needs to be in Zip Format else will show an Error message.
-Selection of the adapter is restricted to only one
+The Adapter needs to be in Zip Format else will show an Error message.
+Selection of the adapter is restricted to only one  The user can edit & delete the custom app & technology app
-{: .notice--info}

-**ProTip:** The user can edit & delete the custom app & technology app
 {: .notice--info}

 ### (b) Technology App Creation